-Food and drinks enter your digestive tract through your mouth.
-The digestive tract consists of the esophagus, stomach, small intestine, large intestine and rectum.
+Foods and drinks enter your digestive tract through your mouth.
+The digestive tract consists of the esophagus, stomach, small intestine, large intestine, and rectum.
 In the digestive tract, digestion takes place: your food is broken down into smaller pieces so it can be absorbed into your blood.
-Your body then uses these nutrients as a fuel to get energy from, or as a building material.
+Your body then uses these nutrients as a fuel to get energy from or as a building material.
 The digestive process consists of a number of steps that we describe below.

 Digestion begins in the oral cavity.
-When you chew, the food mixes with saliva that contains a number of enzymes that starts digestion straight away.
+When you chew, the food mixes with saliva containing several enzymes that start digestion immediately.
 Chewing also makes it easier to swallow the food.

 After you swallow your food, it enters the esophagus.
-This is a long, hollow tube that carries your food and drinks towards the stomach.
+This long tube carries your food and drinks to the stomach.
 The muscles in the wall of your esophagus slowly knead and push the food downwards, where it enters the stomach through a sphincter at the end of the esophagus.
 The sphincter prevents the food from going back into the esophagus.

 In your stomach, all the food is prepared for further digestion in the intestines.
 The food mixes with the gastric juice which is produced by the stomach wall.
 Stomach juice is very acidic and kills most of the bacteria you get from food so you don’t get sick.
 Stomach juice also contains a number of enzymes that work on breaking down food.
 For example, a number of proteins are already broken down in your stomach.
 After a few hours, the food leaves your stomach in small portions and enters the small intestine.